SIMEXP/load_confounds/CONTRIBUTING.md

-The SIMEXP lab are strong proponents of open science.
-We openly invite anybody to contribute to this repository.
+The SIMEXP lab openly invites anybody to contribute to this repository.
 Most conversations take place on open [issues](https://github.com/SIMEXP/fmriprep_load_confounds/issues).
 We aim to create a welcoming environment where everybodies viewpoints are respected and aknowledged.

 If you are interested in making changes we encourage you to do it as follows: